-- United States, any state or territory of the United States, or any local government of a state or territory. - (2) The identity, habits, conduct, business occupation, honesty, integrity, credibility, knowledge, trustworthiness, efficiency, loyalty, activity, movements, whereabouts, affiliations, associations, transactions, acts, reputation, or character of any person, firm, or other entity by any means, manual or electronic. - (3) The location, disposition, or recovery of lost or stolen property. - (4) The cause, origin, or responsibility for fires, accidents, or injuries to individuals or real or personal property. - (5) The truth or falsity of any statement or representation. - (6) Securing evidence to be used before any court, board, or investigating body. - (7) The protection of individuals from bodily harm or death (bodyguard functions). - 20 (8) Service of process in criminal and civil 21 proceedings without court order.

-22 "Private detective agency" means person, а firm, 23 corporation, or other legal entity that engages in the private 24 detective business and employs, in addition to 25 licensee-in-charge, one or more persons in conducting such 26 business.
+- United States, any state or territory of the United States, or any local government of a state or territory. - (2) The identity, habits, conduct, business occupation, honesty, integrity, credibility, knowledge, trustworthiness, efficiency, loyalty, activity, movements, whereabouts, affiliations, associations, transactions, acts, reputation, or character of any person, firm, or other entity by any means, manual or electronic. - (3) The location, disposition, or recovery of lost or stolen property. - (4) The cause, origin, or responsibility for fires, accidents, or injuries to individuals or real or personal property. - (5) The truth or falsity of any statement or representation. - (6) Securing evidence to be used before any court, board, or investigating body. - (7) The protection of individuals from bodily harm or death (bodyguard functions). - (8) Service of process in criminal and civil proceedings without court order. - "Private detective agency" means a person, firm, corporation, or other legal entity that engages in the private detective business and employs, in addition to the licensee-in-charge, one or more persons in conducting such business.